timhaintz/timhaintz.github.io/_drafts/draft-post.md

         Invoke-Item $outputlocation
 ```

-Breaking out each of the parts below, I will explain what each is doing.
+Breaking out each of the parts below, I will explain what the script is doing.

 ### CSS, Date and File Format